The Story of The Menai Straits One Design Yacht - their Historical, Cultural and Contemporary Significance

 In the early 1930’s plans were prepared for the building of a 20ft Sloop yacht.
 The design was for a boat capable of being raced and sailed within the Menai Strait, the famous stream of water separating the Isle of Anglesey from the Welsh mainland.

-The area is subjected to significant tidal conditions, with a wide expanse of water at high tide to the narrow channel at low water characterised by hectares of sand banks, rocky coves and the and famous ‘Swellies’, described as the ‘most treacherous waters in the world’ by Captain Cook.
+The area is subjected to significant tidal conditions, with a wide expanse of water at high tide to the narrow channel at low water characterised by hectares of sand banks, rocky coves and the and famous ‘Swellies’, described as the ‘most treacherous waters in the world’ by Nelson.

 A tow through the Swellies in 1953